Young Man Shares Experience of Being Duped by Con Artists at Achimota Roundabout

 According to the student, the episode began when an elderly man approached him seeking assistance in locating a destination.

-What followed, the student said, left him disoriented and vulnerable.
-He believes he was manipulated into compliance, describing the experience as feeling “hypnotised” while the situation unfolded rapidly around him.
-By the time clarity returned, the consequences had already materialised.
+He believes he was manipulated into compliance, describing the experience as feeling hypnotised while the situation unfolded rapidly around him.

-Reactions to young man’s unfortunate story
+Reactions to young man’s encounter with scammers

 @Kojo_junior10 shared:

 "Ei chale, this is scary.
 These people are getting smarter and using kindness against innocent people.
-Let this be a lesson to all of us, you can help someone, but be very alert, especially around busy places like Achimota roundabout.
+Let this be a lesson to all of us: you can help someone, but be very alert, especially around busy places like Achimota roundabout.
 Not everyone who looks confused is truly lost.
 Stay sharp and protect yourself."

 @2xnmore wrote: